 Caril Ann Fugate, the youngest female to be charged with first-degree murder at the time, claimed that she had been innocent and that all of the killings had been done by Starkweather.
 She also claimed she had been an innocent bystander, swept up by Starkweather’s charms.

 Whether the jury believed that she was innocent or they were swayed by the fact that she was just a 14-year-old girl, Caril Ann Fugate escaped the death penalty and was instead sentenced to life in prison.
-Seventeen years into her sentence she was paroled after being considered a model prisoner for several years.

 Over the years, several movies have been made that are inspired by the famous crime spree, including Badlands and Natural Born Killers.
 Her life with Charles Starkweather even inspired Bruce Springsteen to write the song Nebraska about it, forever immortalizing the pair as a Bonnie and Clyde-like duo.

 To this day, however, Caril Ann Fugate still maintains her innocence.